rajgoel/reveal.js-plugins/chalkboard/README.md

 - ```storage```: Optional variable name for session storage of drawings.
 - ```src```: Optional filename for pre-recorded drawings.
 - ```readOnly```: Configuation option allowing to prevent changes to existing drawings.
 If set to ```true``` no changes can be made, if set to false ```false``` changes can be made, if unset or set to ```undefined``` no changes to the drawings can be made after returning to a slide or fragment for which drawings had been recorded before.
 In any case the recorded drawings for a slide or fragment can be cleared by pressing the 'DEL' key (i.e. by using the ```RevealChalkboard.clear()``` function).
-- ```toggleNotesButton```: If set to ```true``` a button for opening and closing the notes canvas is shown.
-Alternatively, the css position attributes can be provided if the default position is not appropriate.
-- ```toggleChalkboardButton```: If set to ```true``` a button for opening and closing the chalkboard is shown.
-Alternatively, the css position attributes can be provided if the default position is not appropriate.
 - ```transition```: Gives the duration (in milliseconds) of the transition for a slide change, so that the notes canvas is drawn after the transition is completed.
 - ```theme```: Can be set to either ```"chalkboard"``` or ```"whiteboard"```.